 - Have a Gay Old Time: Don't think Frankie's got the stones when you hear the phrase "make love" during Night And Day, You're Sensational, or, of course, Mind If I Make Love To You?.
 It just meant to make small talk with a lover.

-- I Am Great Song: "My Way."
-Frank went on the record as disliking the song, but it fit his persona so perfectly that he was obliged to top off every concert with it."You sing it at every show, you'd hate it, too!
+- "I Am Great!"
+Song: "My Way."
+Frank went on the record as disliking the song.
+But it fit his persona so perfectly, he was obliged to top off every concert with it."You sing it at every show, you'd hate it, too!
 Don't gimmie that jazz."